-- (1) Where a video recording contains a video work in respect of which no classification certificate has been issued, a person who has the recording in his possession for the purpose of supplying it is guilty of an offence unless - (a) he has it in his possession for the purpose only of a supply which, if it took place, would be an exempted supply; or

-- (b) the video work is an exempted work. - (2) It is a defence to a charge of committing an offence under this Article to prove - that the accused neither knew nor had reasonable grounds to believe that the classification certificate contained the statement concerned; - (b) that the accused believed on reasonable grounds that the video work concerned or, if the video recording contained more than one work to which the charge relates, each of those works, was an exempted work; - (c) that the accused had the video recording in his possession for the purpose only of a supply which he believed on reasonable grounds would, if it took place, be an exempted supply by virtue of paragraph (4) or (5) of Article 3 of this Law; or - (d) that the accused did not intend to supply the video recording until a classification certificate had been issued in respect of the video work concerned. - (3) For the purposes of this Article, a video recording containing a video work in respect of which a classification certificate has been issued that the work is to be shown only in a licensed sex shop, shall be deemed to be a video work in respect of which no classification certificate has been issued.
+- (1) Where a video recording contains a video work in respect of which no classification certificate has been issued, a person who has the recording in the person's possession for the purpose of supplying it is guilty of an offence unless - (a) the person has it in the person's possession for the purpose only of a supply which, if it took place, would be an exempted supply; or - (b) the video work is an exempted work. - (2) It is a defence to a charge of committing an offence under this Article to prove - (a) that the accused neither knew nor had reasonable grounds to believe that the classification certificate contained the statement concerned; - (b) that the accused believed on reasonable grounds that the video work concerned or, if the video recording contained more than one work to which the charge relates, each of those works, was an exempted work; - (c) that the accused had the video recording in the accused's possession for the purpose only of a supply which the accused believed on reasonable grounds would, if it took place, be an exempted supply by virtue of Article 3(4) or (5); or - (d) that the accused did not intend to supply the video recording until a classification certificate had been issued in respect of the video work concerned. - (3) For the purposes of this Article, a video recording containing a video work in respect of which a classification certificate has been issued that the work is to be shown only in a licensed sex shop, shall be deemed to be a video work in respect of which no classification certificate has been issued.